sadcitizen/doremi/src/logic/and/readme.md

-# and(...conditions)
+# and(...conditions): Boolean

-Returns true if all conditions are true, false otherwise.
+Checks if all conditions are true.

 ## Usage